msppstata/quant1/01-Intro-to-STATA.md

 label var gp100m "Gallons per 100 miles" reg gp100m weight foreignn
 ```

 ![do-file editor](figures/1-do-file-editor.png)

 * Execute codes by clicking on the `Do` button.
 What's wrong?
 Try clicking the `Do` button again and see result.
 * Correct codes and click the `Do` button again

+Always work in a do-file because:
+  - Professors will require it
+  - Helps you stay organized
+  - Helps you recover from mistakes
+        - Is a way of saving your work
+  - Saves you typing

+ Comments can help you stay organized
+  - Comments are text in your do-file that are not executed by Stata.
+  - Comment lines begin with `*`
+        - Comment sections (multiple lines) begin with `/*` and end with `*/`

 ## Running commands on a subset of observations